Last updated: March 2026

 | Carry-on access | Generally allowed; may vary by airline and boarding group |

-At 30L, dimension compliance is rarely in question — Alaska Airlines' 22 × 14 × 9-inch carry-on box has room to spare.
+At 30L, dimension compliance is rarely in question — Alaska Airlines' 22 × 14 × 9-inch carry-on box has a comfortable margin.
 The real variable is personal item eligibility: compact, low-profile designs with a shallow frame depth tend to fit under seats.

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →